 Several actions have been accomplished and ongoing process since AC 30 which include harvest quota, BCF utilization mechanism, as well as business registration.
 Concerning harvest quota, based on the T0-T2 population surveys result, the Indonesian Institute of Sciences (LIPI) has recommended national harvest quota as much as 63.828 individuals.
-This recommendation then will be followed by establishing site-specific harvest quota through Directorate General Marine Spatial Management-MMAF Decree.
-The harvest quota will be established based on the Total Allowable Catch (TAC) method as published in a research journal by Sri Turni Hartati et al. (2012) - Fisheries Research Center.
+This recommendation then was then followed by the establishment of the site-specific (provincial) harvest quota through Ministry of Marine Affairs and Fisheries Decree No.21 Year 2021.
+As stipulated on the Minister of Marine Affairs and Ministerial Decree No.21/2021, the total BCF harvest quota for 2021 is 63,380, allocated for Central Sulawesi, Southeast Sulawesi, and North Sulawesi no more than 10,000, 52,880, and 500 respectively.

-Moreover, the harvest quota establishment will also be developed based on national consultation as well as data and information from BCF population and habitat monitoring, harvest, and trade which are collected in collaboration between the Ministry of Marine Affairs and Fisheries with key stakeholders (local fishers, universities and NGOs).
-It will also be specifically established and accommodate rights-based fisheries, thus harvest quota will be prioritized for the local fishing community or registered local BCF business actors.
+The harvest quota was established based on the Total Allowable Catch (TAC) method as published in a research journal by Sri Turni Hartati et al. (2012) - Fisheries Research Center.
+Moreover, the harvest quota establishment was also developed based on national consultation as well as data and information from BCF population and habitat monitoring, harvest, and trade which are collected in collaboration between the Ministry of Marine Affairs and Fisheries with key stakeholders (local fishers, universities and NGOs).
+It was also specifically established and accommodate rights-based fisheries, thus prioritized the local fishing community or registered local BCF business actors.

-The harvest quota recommendation is one of the steps to realize the sustainable use and trade of BCF in Indonesia.
-As national protected fish under Ministerial Decree No.49/2018, BCF utilization will follow the mechanism stipulated in the Ministry of Marine Affairs and Fisheries Regulation No.61/2018 on utilization of national protected fish and/or listed in CITES Appendix.
+The harvest quota recommendation is one of important steps to realize the sustainable use and trade of BCF in Indonesia.
+As a nationally protected fish under Ministerial Decree No.49/2018, BCF utilization will follow the mechanism stipulated in the Ministry of Marine Affairs and Fisheries Regulation No.61/2018 on utilization of national protected fish and/or listed in CITES Appendix.
 Thus, under this ministerial regulation, utilization and trade of BCF will require fish utilization permit (SIPJI), harvest quota permit, and fish transport (SAJI) permit.

 Implementation of fish utilization permit (SIPJI) and harvest quota permit mechanism will allow monitoring on harvest period, fishing ground, and quota, while the fish transport (SAJI) permit will allow control and monitoring of quota implementation, fish origin, destination, and harvest volume data.
 Moreover, total volume, origin, and destination data will also be recorded by the Fish Quarantine Agency-MMAF.
-Thus, implementation of Ministerial Regulation No.61/2018 for BCF utilization will fulfill legality, traceability, and sustainability aspects which is in line with CITES principles.
+In that context,, implementation of Ministerial Regulation No.61/2018 for BCF utilization will fulfill legality, traceability, and sustainability aspects which is in line with CITES principles.

 Another on-going action is business registration.
 Currently there are 6 (six) BCF business actors in Banggai that are registered in Fish Quarantine Agency-MMAF.
 The registered traders will be encouraged to apply for trade permit (SIPJI) as required by the Minister Regulation No.61/2018.
-Dissemination on BCF utilization permit mechanisms based on MMAF Ministerial Regulation No. 61/2018 for traders has been carried out and continues to be conducted to reach out to wider public engagement.
+Dissemination on BCF utilization permit mechanisms based on MMAF Ministerial Regulation No.61/2018 for traders has been carried out and continues to be conducted to reach out to wider public engagement.
 Electronic web-based permit application (e-SIPJI and e-SAJI) and reporting are also currently being developed to facilitate permit application process as well as to improve trade database monitoring.
+As of 2021, BCF utilization permit (SIPJI) has been issued for 3 (three) companies consist of 2 (two) export trade permits and 1 (one) aquaria permit.